dlr-ki-adsel/docs/docs/api/getting-started.md

 }
 ```

 For most API requests, you must include the `access_token` in the `Authorization` header using the format: `Authorization: Bearer <your-access-token>`.
+Such endpoints will hereafter be referred to as 'protected'.

-This token is valid for 8 hours, after which you will need to send another request to get a new one.
+Note that this token is valid for 8 hours, after which you will need to send another request to get a new one.

 ## Example requests